nikityy/ember-cli-bem/README.md

 ## Configuring Addon

 BEM-naming can be configured.
-You can change element and mod delimiters, use or not key-value modifiers, or define your own naming strategy.
+You can change element and mod delimiters, to use or not key-value modifiers, or define your own naming strategy.

 ```js